 - Washing: Rinse thoroughly under cold water.

-- Cooking: Gooseberries can be used in pies, jams, or sauces.
+- Cooking: Use Gooseberries in pies, jams, or sauces.
 They have a tart flavor that pairs well with sweet dishes.

 - Preserving: Gooseberries can be frozen or made into jams.